 James Ferguson (c.
 1721 - 1793), my gggg grandfather, was my earliest known Ferguson ancestor.
-I believe he was born, married (Rachael Walker) and lived in Antrim until he immigrated to America in 1773 with his wife, two sons (John and Thomas) and three daughters (given names unknown).
+I believe based on my DNA matches that he was born, married and lived in county Fermanagh, Ireland until he immigrated to America in 1773 with his wife, two sons (John and Thomas) and three daughters (given names unknown).
 Shortly after their arrival in the Philadelphia/New Castle area, they made their way to New Buffalo, Pennsylvania, a frontier community situated on the west bank of the Susquehanna River, about five miles north of its confluence with the Juniata.
 What little we know of James Ferguson and his family was gleaned from entries in the "Annals of Buffalo Valley" compiled by John Blair Linn and published in 1877 [online as Google eBook].
 An early entry (Jan.
 13, 1777) in the Annals stated that Thomas Ferguson was to go on a journey to the Six Nations (of the Iroquois) but nothing to indicate that he ever returned.
 (Family oral history has it that John Ferguson's brother had gone to war and never returned; I believe Thomas was that brother.)
 Later entries state that "James Ferguson was living in New Buffalo in 1781 and that he died there in 1793, survived by three daughters (Mrs. William Thompson, Mrs. Hugh McConnel and Mrs. Charles Hummel) and son John, who married David Hanna's daughter."

 John Ferguson, my ggg grandfather, was born in Ulster, probably Antrim, in 1756, and immigrated to America in 1773.
 He served in Captain Noah Abraham's Company of Cumberland County Militia (certificate #19336), at times associated with the American Continentals commanded by General John Sullivan, but more often on frontier duty in central Pennsylvania, protecting against Indian attacks. ("History of Clearfield County" by Lewis Cass Aldrich 1887, indicates that he was one of the defenders of Ft.
 Freeland in July 1779, but he may instead have been associated with the relief force of Militia commanded by Captain Hawkins Boone, a brother of Daniel Boone.
 In either event, he was captured by the British and held prisoner for some time.)